natalie-s10257861/natalie-s10257861/README.md

 ###

-<p align="left">I'm currently a Year 2 Information Technology diploma Student and I'm interested in transforming data into insights, one line of code at a time</p>
+<p align="left">I'm currently a Year 2 Information Technology diploma Student and I'm passionate in transforming data into insights, one line of code at a time</p>

 ###